sstoeckl/InvestigatoR/README.md

-prediction, specify some options for backtesting, such as whether the return prediction should be done with a rolling window (TRUE), the window size (“5 years”), the step size(“3 months”, this means, how often do we reestimate the ML model), the offset (“1 year” to avoid any form of data spillage).
+prediction, specify some options for backtesting, such as whether the return prediction should be done with a rolling window (TRUE), the window size (“5 years”), the step size(“3 months”, this means, how often do we re-estimate the ML model), the offset (“1 year” to avoid any form of data spillage).

 ``` r